You can manually import solutions using the steps in this article. You must import only those solutions that you've obtained from a trusted source.

 Your solution imports in the background and may take a few moments.

-If you have imported any changes that require publishing, you must publish customizations before they are available.
+If you have imported any changes that require publishing, you must publish customizations before they're available.

-If the import isn’t successful, you will see a notification on the solutions page showing any errors or warnings that were captured.
+If the import isn’t successful, you'll see a notification on the solutions page showing any errors or warnings that were captured.
 Select Download Log File to capture details about what caused the import to fail.
-The most common cause for an import to fail is that the solution did not contain some required components.
+The most common cause for an import to fail is that the solution didn't contain some required components.

-When you download the log file, you will find an XML file that you can open using Office Excel to view the contents.
+When you download the log file, you'll find an XML file that you can open using Office Excel to view the contents.

 You can view the details of all solution operations including solution import with the solution history feature.
 To view these operations, select See history on the solutions page.